Failures and success of product development

 I’m not going to say it is a big success story or that we have built something that can change the world.
 We created a small product which helps Munchkin players and we gained some small experience in our own product development.
 Here, I leave my notes, advice and a list of useful books that helped us.

-- Before starting a product development, always question if it can help people.
+- Before starting app development, always question if it can help people.

 - Define your exact target audience and think why your product could be interesting.